Laneways & Landmarks on the Best Free Walking Tour of Melbourne

 We were free to ask questions, request specific sights, or simply enjoy the serendipitous discoveries that await around every corner.

-Our wonderful guide, Shelley, even had an iPad on hand in case we had any specific questions we needed to delve into a little deeper.
+Our wonderful guide, Shelley, even has an iPad on hand in case we have any specific questions we need to delve into a little deeper.

-Whilst the tour is lengthy (lasting 3-4 hours) with quite a bit of walking, we were able to take it at a comfortable pace and hopped on and off trams at different spots too.
+Whilst the tour is lengthy (lasting 3-4 hours) with quite a bit of walking, we are able to take it at a comfortable pace and hop on and off trams at different spots too.
 Wheelchair-friendly tours can be booked also.

 Booking your free Melbourne walking Tour